supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

     redmine: {}
 ```

-As you can, we have here 3 services,
+As you can, we have here 3 services:
 - postgresql
 - pgadmin4
 - redmine

 #### Postgresql

-I choosed to use Postgresql but you can also use MySQL, SQLite...
+I chose to use Postgresql but you can also use MySQL, SQLite...
 For this tutorial, I'll only present how to use Postgresql.

 ```